 This means that you’ll be able to carry a balance from month-to-month without accumulating a single cent of interest.
 Of course, there are some stipulations to this perk—you’ll need to still make your minimum payments on time, and you can’t go over your approved credit limit.
 If you make a late payment or outspend your credit line, you could forfeit your intro period.

 That said, 0% intro APR periods are still an amazing choice for business owners who need to make a big ticket investment and pay it off gradually over a few months.
 Here are some of the best business credit cards on the market for 0% intro APR periods:

-The American Express Blue Business Plus credit card offers the longest 0% intro period.
+The American Express Blue Business Plus credit card offers the one of the longest 0% intro periods on the market.
 With this business credit card you’ll have a staggering 15 months of a 0% APR on any balance you carry from month to month as long as you make your minimum monthly payments on time.

 On top of the money you’ll save in avoided interest, you’ll also be able to earn rewards points with the Blue Business Plus:

 Plus, the Blue Business Plus will only report your activities to business credit bureaus.
 As such, your personal credit score won’t suffer if you have to use a high percentage of your available credit.

 The best part?

 You won’t have to pay an annual fee to be able to access all of the perks that the Blue Business Plus.

 What could be better than free earnings for simply investing in your business?